All Episodes

 So there's new facts coming out literally every hour, every day, right?

-It now appears that some kind of contact was made with the shooter by law enforcement before he went into the school.
+So, but what we're hearing right now is just as you alluded to at the intro, and that is that it now appears that some kind of contact was made with the shooter by law enforcement before he went into the school.

-And then somehow he managed to enter the school, enter a classroom, and then potentially lock that door or somehow barricade that door to where law enforcement couldn't immediately go in after him.
+And then somehow he managed to enter school, enter a classroom, and then potentially lock that door or somehow barricade that door to where law enforcement couldn't immediately go in after him.

 The other thing is that I'm hearing is that, you know, at first we were led to believe that this guy ran into school and just started shooting.

-But now they're saying that he may have been in that classroom for upwards of 30 to 45 minutes not killing while law enforcement kind of treated it as a barricaded subject type call rather than an active shooter call.
+But now they're saying that he may have been in that classroom for upwards of 30 to 45 minutes, not killing, while law enforcement kind of treated it as a barricaded subject type call rather than an active shooter call.

 dan friesen